mathworks-ref-arch/matlab-parallel-server-on-azure/README.md

 # Deployment Steps

+By default, the MATLAB Parallel Server reference architectures below launch prebuilt machine images, described in [Learn about Cluster Architecture](#learn-about-cluster-architecture).
+Using a prebuilt machine image is the easiest way to deploy a MATLAB Parallel Server reference architecture.
+Prebuilt images are provided for the five most recent MATLAB releases.
+Alternatively, to build your own machine image, see [Build and Deploy Your Own Machine Image](#build-and-deploy-your-own-machine-image).
+You can also use this workflow to install an earlier MATLAB release.

+## Deploy Prebuilt Machine Image

 To view instructions for deploying the MATLAB Parallel Server reference architecture, select a MATLAB release.

 | Linux | Windows |